Skip to main content

 WHAT’S THE DIFFERENCE BETWEEN A SIMPLE EXTRACTION AND A COMPLEX EXTRACTION?

-We perform different types of extractions at our Spokane and Post Falls oral surgery centers – generally speaking these are simple and complex.
+We perform several types of extractions at our Spokane and Post Falls oral surgery centers.
+Generally, these procedures are categorized as either simple or complex.

-A simple extraction is performed when the tooth is still intact above the gumline.
-The procedure is quick and your recovery time will only be couple days.
-Once you are numb, Dr. McLelland will gently rock your tooth back and forth to loosen the ligaments and then use an instrument called an elevator to lift the tooth so it can be removed.
+A simple extraction is performed when the tooth is visible above the gumline.
+This type of procedure is quick, and recovery usually takes only a few days.
+Once you are numb, Dr. McLelland will gently loosen the tooth by rocking it back and forth.
+He then uses a tool called an elevator to lift and remove the tooth with care.

 WILL MY EXTRACTION HURT?

 Your comfort is extremely important to us, and we take it seriously.
-Dr. McLelland will discuss your procedure with you ahead of time, your pain control options, and what to expect both before and after your appointment.
+Before your procedure, Dr. McLelland will explain the process, discuss pain control options, and review what to expect before and after treatment.

 LESS PAIN, LESS OPIOIDS WITH LIBERTY ORAL SURGERY